Eight to Feel Great: Health and Wellness Tips for Students with Autism and LD

 It only takes 8 minutes of our time to start having a great day!

-How often do we wake up with no energy, feeling not rested and not motivated to do all the things that we need to do each day?
+How often do we wake up with no energy, feeling unrested, and not motivated to do all the things that we need to do each day?
 If you’re not a morning person, you definitely know what I am talking about.

-I challenge you to try it for your children, your family and for yourself.
-See if this routine pre-frames you and yours to have a Great Day!
+I challenge you to try it for your student, your family and for yourself.
+See if this routine pre-frames you and yours to have a great day!

 Importance of Hydration

 Here is something to consider: While you are sleeping your body is using energy, depleting itself of nutrition and more importantly, hydration.
-The first thing we need to do when we wake up is rehydrate.
-The easiest way to do that is to drink 4—8 ounces of water, or about half a glass to a full glass.
+The first thing we need to do when we wake up is rehydrating.
+The easiest way to do that is to drink 4 to 8 ounces of water, or about half a glass to a full glass.

-Then next most important thing is to get more oxygen and get your blood circulating.
+The next most important thing is to get more oxygen and get your blood circulating.
 Stand up straight and take a few full breaths.
-Once you have taken care of your basic necessities, then make the time for you to feel better -- not just good, but Great!
+Once you have taken care of your basic necessities, then make the time for you to feel better -- not just good, but great!